StarPlayrX/StarPlayrX/README.md

 third party SiriusXM streaming radio player for iOS, iPad and macOS via Mac Catalyst (iPadOS user interface).

+Supported OS's: iOS 12 and later, macOS 10.15 and later

 StarPlayrX popularity started with six visually impaired beta testers.
 StarPlayrX is accessible and its one if its greatest strengths.

 Linked dependencies via Swift Package Manager: